pixdoet/yt-2005-watch/readme.md

 ## Directory sturcture
 - `/api/`: Contains the API based off the code of the frontend (currently not used by the frontend itself)
 - `/includes/`: Contains include files for the PHP code
-    - `html`: Contains HTML files used for includes (no results, header etc)
+    - `/includes/html/`: Contains HTML files used for includes (no results, header etc)
 - `/yts/`: Contains static files (YouTube Static)